grnet/synnefo/docs/admin-guide.rst

 * `cyclades.cpu`: Shutdown VMs
 * `cyclades.total_ram`: Delete VMs
 * `cyclades.ram`: Shutdown VMs
-* `cyclades.disk`: Delete VMs
+* `cyclades.disk`: Delete volumes (may also trigger VM deletion)
-* `cyclades.floating_ip`: Detach and remove IPs
+* `cyclades.floating_ip`: Detach and delete IPs

 VMs to be deleted/shutdown are chosen first by state in the following order:
 ERROR, BUILD, STOPPED, STARTED or RESIZE and then by decreasing ID.
 When needing to remove IPs, we first choose IPs that are free, then those attached to VMs, using the same VM ordering.

+You need to specify the resources to be checked, using the option ``--resources``.
+A safe first attempt would be to specify ``cyclades.cpu,cyclades.ram``, that is, to check the less dangerous resources, those that do not result in *deleting* any VM, volume, or IP.

+If you want to handle overlimit quota in a safer way for resources that would normally trigger a deletion, you can use the option ``--soft-resources``.
+Enforcing e.g. `cyclades.vm` in a "soft" way will shutdown the VMs rather than deleting them.
+This is useful as an initial warning for a user who is overquota; but notice that the user may restart their shutdown VMs, if the resources that control starting VMs allows them to do so.

-By default, the command checks only the following resources: `cyclades.cpu`, `cyclades.ram`, and `cyclades.floating_ip`; that is, the less dangerous ones, those that do not result in *deleting* any VM.
-One can change the default behavior by specifying the desired resources with option ``--resources``.
-It is also possible to specify users to be checked or excluded.
+With option ``--list-resources`` you can inspect the available resources along with the related standard and soft enforce actions.
+It is also possible to specify users and projects to be checked or excluded.

 Actual enforcement is done with option ``--fix``.
 In order to control the load that quota enforcement may cause on Cyclades, one can limit the number